Sources of help

 Your local authority is able to make a short-term award if you are struggling to pay your rent.
 DHP is often awarded when people are affected by the bedroom tax or benefit cap, but can also be for other reasons such as short-term illness or family circumstances.

-Our Welfare Benefits Officer can provide guidance on whether you should apply for DHP and can help you with the application.
+Our Housing Officer (Tenancy Sustainment) can provide guidance on whether you should apply for DHP and can help you with the application.

 Problems with Housing Benefit

 If you have had a problem with Housing Benefit, it may be possible to ask for the decision to be reviewed to get it back into payment or increased.
-Contact our Welfare Benefits Officer, if you need help with this.
+Contact our Housing Officer (Tenancy Sustainment), if you need help with this.

 For free advice on dealing with debt you can: